chapel-lang/chapel/doc/users-guide/base/constParam.rst

 Declaring immutable variables as ``const`` or ``param`` provides helpful semantic information, both to human readers of Chapel programs, and to the compiler itself.

 In practice, ``param`` values are most often used in cases where compile-time operations or specialization will reduce execution-time computation, resulting in better performance.
 In other cases, certain language constructs are required to be ``param`` values for the sake of static typing or performance.
-Examples include the index values of a heterogeneous tuple or the number of dimensions in a rectangular array.
+Examples include the indices used when indexing heterogeneous tuples or the number of dimensions when declaring rectangular arrays.
+In situations other than the above, ``const`` declarations tend to be used since they are less restrictive as we will see below.

 Declaring *consts*